pitter3/RottenTomatillos/README.md

 This is the first project of Mod 3 at Turing School of Software & Design.
 We were given ~1.5 weeks to create this project from scratch using a provided comp found.
 We probably spent 50-60 hours on this project over the week.
 This project is our first attempt at making a react app, and we used many new technologies such as react-router, cypress e2e testing, responsive design, and proptypes.

 ## Learning Goals:

--Gain competency with React fundamentals
+- Gain competency with React fundamentals
--Test React components & asynchronous JS
+- Test React components & asynchronous JS
--Practice refactoring
+- Practice refactoring
--Create a multi-page UX using Router
+- Create a multi-page UX using Router